 When you look at it in this way, satisfaction with life becomes less about the science behind the age and more about how the person approaches their advancing age and the time they have left.

 No matter our age, we all need a sense of purpose.
 It moves our days forward, provides us aspirations to strive for, and it just feels good.
+Most humans like knowing that we’re needed or can help out in some way.
+Being useful can make a huge difference in one’s sense of self which impacts their quality of life.

 However, this phase of life can also be an exciting time for the elderly because they have the chance to spark new passions, learn new skills, and find ways to feel useful through things like volunteering.